Phonics diagnostic assessment

 How can my school access the assessment?

-Teachers will be able to access the assessment tool at any time via ALAN from Term 2, Week 3.
+Teachers access the assessment tool at any time via ALAN.

 How will my school be supported?

-Visit the Literacy and numeracy PL webpage for professional learning opportunities looking at practical application of evidence-based teaching of reading.
+Visit the Literacy and numeracy professional learning web page for professional learning opportunities looking at practical application of evidence-based teaching of reading.